By

 going on with the light.
 He wondered if THEY could see the drawing room

 with the sofa and colour TV and hi fi, and other modern luxuries.
-He thought,
+Maybe

-maybe not.
+not.
 But they could certainly see him.
-And when he stepped closer
+And when he stepped closer and

-and reached to steady the woman as she sighed with tiredness and with
+reached to steady the woman as she sighed with tiredness and with the

-the certain knowledge that sleep wasn’t on the agenda tonight, she
+certain knowledge that sleep wasn’t on the agenda tonight, she was

 “It’s all right,” he told her.
 “I can help.
 I’m